darinz/DL/07_Transformers/01_transformer_architecture.md

 print(pe.shape)  # (10, 16)
 ```

+> **Try it yourself!** Visualize the positional encodings for different positions and dimensions to see their patterns.

 ## 5. Encoder and Decoder Structure

 The Transformer consists of an encoder and a decoder, each composed of stacked layers of multi-head attention and feed-forward networks, with layer normalization and residual connections.